 - Landscape vs. Portrait Orientation: Landscape orientation refers to the card printed with the top and bottom edges as the longest sides and the right and left edges as the shorter sides.
 Portrait orientation is the opposite.

 Wedding invitation fonts

 Fonts, or typeface, describe the style of letters or characters of an invitation.
-Wedding invitation fonts often include a combination of a sans serif, serif, script, or other unique typefaces.
-Choosing what type of font works best for your invitations largely depends on your invitation theme and style.
+Wedding invitation fonts often combine a sans serif, serif, script, or other unique typefaces.
+Choosing what font type works best for your invitations largely depends on your invitation theme and style.
 To help, we’ve broken down the four main typeface styles for you below:

 - Serif: A serif is a small line attached to the end of a letter or symbol within a family of fonts.
 A typical example of a serif font family is Times New Roman.
 This font is a popular choice for classic wedding invitations.

-- Sans Serif: A sans serif is the opposite of a serif in that it lacks the smaller strokes attached to the letters.
-Helvetica is one of the most popular sans serif fonts available.
+- Sans Serif: A sans serif is the opposite of a serif, lacking the more minor strokes attached to the letters.
+Helvetica is one of the most popular sans-serif fonts available.

 - Script: Scripts fonts aim to mimic the fluid strokes in handwriting.
 Thanks to the elegance of the typeface, many script fonts are standard in wedding invitations.
 One of the most popular wedding script fonts is the condensed, calligraphic script font called Windsong.

 - Unique Fonts: Anything outside the three categories above would be considered a unique font.
 For example, “Paper Font,” a popular wedding invitation typeface, was created by a designer who cut the letters from the paper before digitizing them.